-If the surviving spouse of the deceased Contract Owner is the new Contract Owner, then the spouse may elect Options 2 or 3 listed above or may continue the Contract in the Accumulation Phase as if the death had not occurred.
-If there is no Annuitant at that time, the new Annuitant will be the surviving spouse, unless the new Contract Owner names a different annuitant.
+- 3) Receive the Death Benefit in a lump sum.
+Any death benefit payable in a lump sum must be paid within 5 years of the date of death.
+If no election is made, funds will be distributed at the end of the 5 year period. - 4) If the surviving spouse of the deceased Contract Owner is the new Contract Owner, then the spouse may elect one of the options listed above or may continue the Contract in the Accumulation Phase as if the death had not occurred.
 If the Contract is continued in the Accumulation Phase, the surviving spouse may make a single withdrawal of any amount within 1 year of the date of death without incurring a withdrawal charge.
 However, any applicable Market Value Adjustment, determined as of the date of the withdrawal, will apply.
-The single withdrawal amount is in addition to the annual Preferred Withdrawal Amount.